Teresa Łubieńska

-Teresa Łubieńska, née Skarżyńska (Russian Poland, 18 April 1884 – London, 25 May 1957), was a social activist, Resistance fighter – lieutenant in the Polish Underground Army – and survivor of two Nazi concentration camps.
+Teresa Łubieńska, née Skarżyńska (18 April 1884 in Congress Poland – 25 May 1957 in London), was a social activist, Resistance fighter – lieutenant in the Polish Underground Army – and survivor of two Nazi concentration camps.
 After World War II, she settled in England, where she worked on behalf of Nazi-German camp survivors.
 In May 1957, she was the victim of an unprovoked and fatal stabbing at London's Gloucester Road tube station.
-The assailant was never traced.
+The assailant was never traced and her assassination remains unsolved.

 Biography

 Born into a noble Polish family in South-eastern Poland, she was the daughter of Władysław Skarżyński and his wife, Dorota Gołębiowska.
 Teresa was educated at Jazłowiec College, an élite Catholic boarding school for girls, run by the Sisters of the Immaculate Conception, in Jazłowiec in the Podole region.
 In 1902 she married Edward Łubieński (1871–1919), a member of a once powerful clan and went to live on the family estate in Łaszów.
 They had a son, Stanisław, born in 1906 followed by a daughter, Izabela, born in 1910.
 There, Teresa became an active member of the Polish Red Cross and continued supporting the 14th Regiment of Jazlowiec Uhlans, an association dating from her school days.
 She was widowed in 1919.
 Her son attended a military academy and passed out as a cavalry officer, later killed in the September campaign of 1939.
 Early during the German occupation of Poland in World War II Teresa moved to Warsaw and lived at no. 6 Sierpnia Street.
 During the occupation, she organised assistance for the civilian population of the capital.
 Her flat was also the venue of clandestine meetings of the Polish resistance cells.
 In 1942, she was betrayed to the Nazi authorities, arrested and taken to the Pawiak prison for interrogation.
 From there, she was sent to Auschwitz concentration camp and later moved to Ravensbrück concentration camp where her death sentence was commuted owing to the timely intervention of the Swedish Red Cross.

 After liberation, Łubieńska came to the United Kingdom along with thousands of other displaced persons from German camps.
-She settled in London where she resumed her work on behalf of war-time prisoners and sought compensation for them. Łubieńska was a close friend of World War II British agent, Krystyna Skarbek, also known as 'Christine Granville', who was murdered by a stalker and whose funeral she attended at Kensal Green Cemetery in June 1952.
+She settled in London where she resumed her work on behalf of war-time prisoners and sought compensation for them. Łubieńska was a close friend of World War II British agent, Krystyna Skarbek, also known as 'Christine Granville', who was murdered by a stalker and whose funeral she attended at Kensal Green in June 1952.